 Jews slowly moved to the West side into the Dexter / 12th Street area.
 Hastings Street was transformed into an entertainment district and it's unique sounds were the original Motown sound, predating its well known successor by twenty years.

-urban renewal Corktown Detroit 1950s
+urban renewal; Corktown Detroit 1950s

 Condemned Corktown housing awaiting demolition